Skip to main content

 Scope and Contents note

-This collection consists of bulletins issued by West Georgia College and the State University of West Georgia.
+This collection consists of bulletins and catalogs issued by the University of West Georgia and previous institutional names of West Georgia College and the State University of West Georgia.
 Initially issued quarterly, the number of issues per academic year varies throughout.
 The bulletins generally include academic program and course descriptions, institutional histories, photographs, lists of faculty members, campus maps and illustrations.

 Dates